Here's what really happened, folks!

 "Who knew?" he said, shrugging his shoulders."If only I could build me a hotel and casino here, I'd never have to kiss ass for another lousy aegis again!"

 Stumbling into action, Columbus barked orders to his men: "Raise the top mizzenmast!
 Rig the rigging!
 Hoist up the John B. sail, see how the main sail sets, call for the captain ashore, let me go home!"
-And fortunately the Pinta turned about and headed home, grooving to the Beach Boys and dragging its tail behind it.

 "What are you going to tell them, Captain Columbus?" said the first mate.
 "There's no passageway to India.
 The Earth is flat!